 The government of Iran engages in systematic, ongoing, and egregious violations of religious freedom, including prolonged detention, torture, and executions based primarily or entirely upon the religion of the accused.
-Over the past year, the Iranian government's poor religious freedom record deteriorated, especially for religious minorities and in particular for Baha'is, Sufi Muslims, and Evangelical Christians, including intensified harassment, detention, arrests, and imprisonment.
+Over the past few years, the Iranian government's poor religious freedom record has deteriorated, especially for religious minorities and in particular for Baha'is, Sufi Muslims, and Evangelical Christians, including intensified harassment, detention, arrests, and imprisonment.
 Heightened anti-Semitism and Holocaust denial rhetoric and activities by senior government officials have increased fear among Iran's Jewish community.
-Since the 1979 Iranian revolution, significant numbers from religious minority communities have fled Iran for fear of persecution.
+In early 2008, the Iranian parliament began considering a new proposal that would codify serious punishments, including the death penalty, on converts from Islam.
+Since the 1979 Iranian Revolution, significant numbers from religious minority communities have fled Iran for fear of persecution.
 Dissident Muslims also continue to be subject to abuse.
 Since 1999, the State Department has designated Iran as a "country of particular concern," or CPC.
 The Commission continues to recommend that Iran remain a CPC.